 - Transcripts (official copy)

 Preparing for professional school starts year one at Carthage, and we are here to help you each step of the way!
 We recommend that you reach out to your advising team as soon as possible regarding your plans so they can help you start preparing.
 Carthage also has many articulation agreements that can assist you in reaching your professional goals.
-You can obtain more information on the pre-health website.

 You should also join the Pre-Health Club and Pre-OT Club at Carthage, which could help you foster connections with other pre-health students, understand what your next steps will look like, and deepen your experience with healthcare.
 Start building connections with professors now — by getting involved and seeking out opportunities.
 Actively participating in class and being a positive role model will help them craft your letters of recommendation.
 It is highly recommended you start looking for experiential learning opportunities and get involved.
 It is never too early to volunteer, shadow, or secure an internship/research opportunity.
 All of these experiences will help leverage your application and provide insight into your involvement in the community.